Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 - We built a clean, independent new container with the systems and infrastructure to facilitate [[The Movement]] - [[FROM the Old TO the New]].
 - The container was given the mythical name of [[LIONSBERG]].
 - Over the next seven years, every human on Earth will be invited to join.
+Membership requires:
+	1. Invitation
+	2. Acceptance
-Membership requires 1.
-Invitation 2.
-Acceptance 3.
-Ongoing commitment to The Rules / Principles / Values of Lionsberg.
+	3. Ongoing commitment to The Rules / Principles / Values of Lionsberg
 - After 3 years of membership and progress through [[The Lionsberg Experience]] (healing, transformation, and [[Quarterly Quests]] in small groups / teams), members earn Citizenship.
 - Citizenship in Lionsberg = Citizenship and Self-Governance in the New World.
 - Initial Target: connect and empower 3% of the world's population / 40 growth cycles / 267 Million People by 2026.
 ## Cycles of Expansion

-We have mapped 50 [[Milestones]] based on cyclical expansion along the [[Fibonacci]] sequence.
+We have mapped 50 [[Milestones]] based on cyclical expansion of [[The Movement]] along the [[Fibonacci]] sequence.

-The members present in each Cycle must discern, embody, and enact whatever is required to reach the next Milestone, building the infrastructure, resources, and support as they go.
+The succeed in [[The Quest]], members present in each Cycle must discern, embody, and enact whatever is required to reach the next Milestone, building the infrastructure, resources, and support as they go.

 - Cycle 1: 2 Members
 - Cycle 2: 3 Members